 In other neighborhood news, a neighbor who I helped in the recent past tried to suck me into a vortex of doing more favors.

 It's not that I don't like helping people.
-Lawd knows I wouldn't be where I am today without assistance of some sort.
-I believe in paying it forward.
+Lawd knows I wouldn't be where I am today without assistance of some sort and I believe in paying it forward.